Lianjiang, Guangdong: Administrative divisions

 The city is divided into 3 subdistricts and 18 towns.
 Lianjiang's government is located in Luozhou Subdistrict.

 Subdistricts

 Lianjiang's 3 subdistricts are Luozhou Subdistrict, Chengnan Subdistrict, and Chengbei Subdistrict.

 Towns

 Lianjiang's 18 towns are Shicheng, Xinmin, Jishui, Hechun, Shijiao, Liangdong, Hengshan, Anpu, Yingzi, Qingping, Cheban, Gaoqiao, Shiling, Yatang, Shijing, Changshan, Tangpeng, and Heliao.

 Education

-By the end of 2009 there are 577 schools, colleges and universities in Lianjiang with 312,000 students.
+By the end of 2009 there were 577 schools, colleges and universities in Lianjiang with 312,000 students.

 The Guangdong Institute of Arts and Sciences is located in the city.

 Transportation

 The Litang–Zhanjiang railway and the Shenzhen–Zhanjiang high-speed railway both run through Lianjiang.

-National Highway 207 and National Highway 325 both run through Lianjiang, as well as a number of provincial highways.
+National Highway 207, National Highway 325, as well as a number of provincial highways run through Lianjiang.